Today's Articles

 *Walter H. Williams was born on this date in 1920.
 He was a Black artist, painter, printmaker, and sculptor.

 Walter Henry Williams Jr. was born in Brooklyn, New York.
 His mother, a compassionate artist, died from pneumonia when Williams was five.
 His strict, authoritative father then took custody of him and his younger sister.
-Due to the death of his mother, and a non-nurturing father, he became withdrawn from others, preferring to live in his dream world.
-He spent much of his youth in Harlem attending "jukebox joints, the local pool halls, and the few nightclubs that catered to a black clientele."
+Due to the death of his mother and a non-nurturing father, he became withdrawn from others, preferring to live in his dream world.
+He spent much of his youth in Harlem attending "jukebox joints, the local pool halls, and the few nightclubs that catered to a Black clientele."
 There, he met many artists from various fields.

 He graduated in 1955.
-After graduating, Williams won the John Hay Whitney Foundation fellowship award, amounting to him $2,400.
+After graduating, Williams won the John Hay Whitney Foundation fellowship award, amounting to $2,400.
 His grandfather, from the Danish West Indies, spoke well of the country; thus, Williams used the money to travel to Denmark.
 The direction of his art changed significantly; it previously reflected isolation in the city and, now, the beauty of the countryside.
-Bornholm, a small Danish Island with "fantastic nature," awestruck Williams, influencing this change.
+Bornholm, a small Danish island with "fantastic nature," awestruck Williams, influenced this change.
 Williams also spent four years in Mexico from 1959 to 1963.
 His work was shown in various exhibitions, such as the Instituto Nacional de Bellas Artes in Mexico City.

 He traveled back and forth to the United States.
 He explained to a Mexican reporter that he felt that by living in a racially liberal Mexico, "the freedom from racial prejudice was essential" for his personal and artistic development.
 In 1963, he returned to the United States only for a year due to the racial climate.
 In 1964, Williams won $1000 as a part of the Silvermine Guild Award for Oil Painting.
 He used this to finance a second trip to Denmark (specifically, Copenhagen).
 Shortly after his arrival, he organized an exhibition entitled "Ten American Negro Artists Living and Working in Europe."
 The other artists featured were Harvey Cropper, Beauford Delaney, Herbert Gentry, Arthur Hardie, Clifford Jackson, Sam Middleton, Earl Miller, Norma Morgan, and Larry Potter.